Q: What is the Voluntary Human Extinction Movement?

 Voluntary human extinction is simply a concept to be added to existing belief systems, not a complex code of behavior to live by.
 No committee of Movement shakers decides what position everyone else should take.

-Most Volunteers subscribe to the philosophy embodied in the motto: "May we live long and die out," but if someone doesn't want to live long that's their business.
+Most Volunteers subscribe to the philosophy embodied in the motto “May we live long and die out”, but if someone doesn’t want to live long that’s their business.
 Really, the only action required for becoming a VHEMT Volunteer or Supporter is not adding another human being to the population.
 A couple could conceivably be expecting and decide to become VHEMT.
 That new human would be the last one they produced.
 VHEMT Supporters are not necessarily in favor of human extinction, but agree that no more of us should be created at this time.

-official Movement positions.
+Volunteers are so diverse in religious, political, and philosophical views that it would be divisive to begin formulating official Movement positions.
 Beware of dogmas.
-We speak with our own
+We speak with our own voices.

 Roots of VHEMT run as deep as human history.
 Potential for a voluntary human extinction movement has been around for as long as humans have.

 Someone, that is, besides the middle-eastern god, Yahweh/Jehovah/Allah.
 Tradition tells how, in prehistoric times, this creator-god realized his mistake in making humans and was going to flush us from the system, but in a weak moment he spared one breeding family.
 Oops!
-(Genesis 6:5-6).
+(Genesis 6: 1-22).

 We call The Movement VHEMT, but it's undoubtedly been given other names throughout history.
 None have been recorded, as far as we know.